cope/resynkd/README.md

 ReSynkd puts together the amazing [RxJS library](https://rxjs.dev) and the [WebSocket protocol](https://en.wikipedia.org/wiki/WebSocket).

-Although [RxJS](https://rxjs.dev) provides the [WebSocketSubject](https://rxjs.dev/api/webSocket/WebSocketSubject) class, it seems that this class allows only peer-to-peer observables.
+Although [RxJS](https://rxjs.dev) provides the [WebSocketSubject](https://rxjs.dev/api/webSocket/WebSocketSubject) class,
+it seems that anyone can subscribe to but also send through the same webSocketSubject, which I did not like.
 I wanted a way to put an Observable on the server and subscribe to it from the clients, but also vice versa.

 ### Documentation